Point Blue Board of Directors

 Simon Francis, Director

-Founding Partner, Lancor Partners LLC; former Partner, CTPartners (the former Christian & Timbers), former Practice Leader, Private Equity, CTPartners; former Associate and Principal, Heidrick & Struggles; Lord Foley Scholar, London School of Economics; Law Degree, Inns of Court School of Law, Grays Inn, London; recognized by Silicon Valley Business Journal’s ’40 under 40; featured in Wall Street Journal, New York Times, Fortune Magazine and Financial Times.
+Partner, The Lancer, Group; Co-Founder and Managing Partner, L Capital; Founding Partner, Lancor Partners LLC; former Partner, CTPartners (the former Christian & Timbers), former Practice Leader, Private Equity, CTPartners; former Associate and Principal, Heidrick & Struggles; Lord Foley Scholar, London School of Economics; Law Degree, Inns of Court School of Law, Grays Inn, London; recognized by Silicon Valley Business Journal’s ’40 under 40; featured in Wall Street Journal, New York Times, Fortune Magazine and Financial Times.

-Stuart Jacobsen, Director
+Stuart Jacobson, Director

 Former CEO, GT (Gehry Technologies); former CEO, Kivera; former Senior Vice President-Global Sales and Alliances, Saba Software; former Executive Vice President, Novadigm, former Managing Director-International, ViewStar Corporation; former Managing Director, Oracle Corporation, Asia-Pacific; former Manager for defense and high-tech industries; former technical engineering positions, Electronic Data Systems, Applied Data Research.